Flyleaf (band): May's departure and hiatus (2016–2022)

 On August 15, 2016, lead vocalist Kristen May announced her departure from the band, citing a growing desire to stay at home with her family and that she never really felt as if she was part of the band.

 Following May's departure, the band went on hiatus.
 The remaining members went on to pursue other interests.
 Jared, along with his wife, Kat formed a musical duo called Kat&Jared in 2017.
 Bhattacharya would tour with P.O.D. as their keyboardist from 2016 until 2018.
-He and Seals, along with P.O.D. drummer Wuv Bernardo formed a musical project called Belle and the Dragon, they released their debut album Birthrights in 2020.
+He and Seals, along with P.O.D. drummer Wuv Bernardo formed a musical project called Belle and the Dragon, they released their debut album, Birthrights, in 2020.
 Seals joined Crobot in 2023.

 Sturm's return (2022–present)

 In 2021, the band's social media accounts were reactivated after being inactive since the band's hiatus.
 In November 2022, the band began teasing their return, including releasing band photos with their original lead singer, Lacey Sturm.
 On November 7, 2022, the band's profile pictures on their social media accounts changed to feature the phrase Flyleaf with Lacey Sturm.
 On April 27, 2023, the band played a reunion show in Belton, Texas, marking their first live performance in 7 years, and the first with Sturm in nearly 11 years.
 On December 6, 2024, the band began offering pre-orders for the first vinyl pressing of their self-titled album, to be released in 2025, 20 years after the album's original release.
 The group have performed at several festivals in 2025 with Sturm as the vocalist.

+On February 24, 2026, the band announced the Flyleaf with Lacey Sturm 20th Anniversary Tour.
+There are currently no support acts listed.
+The tour will run from July 8, 2026, to July 30, 2026, across 14 cities.
+The band are also confirmed to be making an appearance at Welcome to Rockville, which took place in Daytona Beach, Florida, in May 2026.

 Musical style

-Flyleaf has identified under various genres of rock music, including alternative metal, hard rock, alternative rock, post-grunge, nu metal, post-hardcore, and "emo-metal".
+Flyleaf has been categorized under various genres of rock music, including alternative metal, hard rock, alternative rock, post-grunge, nu metal, post-hardcore, and "emo-metal".
 Because of the many religious references in Flyleaf's music, they are also considered to be a Christian rock band.
 Despite the numerous genres they have been labeled as, May considered the band to be simply alternative rock, saying, "I think the reason we get put in different genres is because there are so many different influences in the songwriting."